amozo-es/houses-boutique/src/content/properties/marbella-golden-mile-villa.md

 updatedAt: 2024-01-18
 ---

-# Classic Beverly Hills Manor
+# Classic Golden Mile Manor

-This distinguished residence combines the grace of classic architecture with the comforts of modern luxury living, creating an unparalleled living experience in one of the world's most prestigious neighborhoods.
+This distinguished residence combines the grace of classic architecture with the comforts of modern luxury living, creating an unparalleled living experience in one of Spain's most prestigious neighborhoods.